Timeline Albums, EPs & singles Songs Films Concerts Sessions People Interviews Articles

 Paul persuaded me to come back and do another album really like I’d always wanted to make.
 Without being pretentious, I thought we were making a king of art form and I wanted them to think symphonically.
 I wanted them, when writing their songs to think in terms of first and second subjects, and symphony form and sonata form.
 In fact, it was a very happy time.

-George Martin – From “Abbey Road” Super Deluxe edition book (2019)
+George Martin – From “Abbey Road” Super Deluxe edition book, 2019

-Work on “You Never Give Me Your Money” would continue on July 11.
+Work on the track would resume on July 11.

 Session activities